1616 Dirk Hartog

 Eendracht became separated from the fleet in a storm and separately reached the Cape of Good Hope, the southern tip of Africa.
 From there, Hartog took an easterly route across the Indian Ocean before turning north to head towards Macassar in eastern Indonesia.
 That is why he was far enough east to accidentally encounter the west coast of what was a hypothesised but unknown continent, referred to as Terra Australis Incognita, or Unknown South Land.

-After landing and exploring for about two days, the crew of the Eendracht left the engraved pewter plate to mark their landing and to proclaim it to future visitors.
-This 1616 plate is now preserved in the Rijksmuseum in Amsterdam.
-Significantly, the pewter plate—and the wooden post to which it was attached—are the earliest confirmed archaeological evidence of European presence in Australia.
+After landing and exploring for about two days, the crew of the Eendracht left the engraved pewter dish to mark their landing and to proclaim it to future visitors.
+This 1616 dish is now preserved in the Rijksmuseum in Amsterdam.
+Significantly, the pewter dish—and the wooden post to which it was attached—are the earliest confirmed archaeological evidence of European presence in Australia.